 In 1987, Jennifer and Herb Lamb purchased a 7 acre rocky hillside, ranging from 600 to 800 feet in elevation, with a slope of 20-50%, just below the Howell Mountain designation.
 They cleared it of trees and rocks and graded wide terraces in preparation for planting the King of grapes, Cabernet Sauvignon.
-Their dreams became a reality with the first fruits of our labor arrived in 1990 with a modest crop that was sold to neighboring winemakers.
-With an average yield of less than two tons per acre, we recognized that this was no “get rich quick” scheme.
-By 1991, Michael Trujillo of Karl Lawrence Cellars had discovered the unique quality of our fruit for inclusion in his new wine venture, and by 1992 Ann Colgin and her winemaker Helen Turley selected the vineyard fruit as the sole source for her signature wine, and continued to purchase Herb Lamb fruit for the next 15 years.
+Their dreams became a reality with the first fruits of their labor in 1991, giving a modest crop that was sold to neighboring winemakers.
+With an average yield of less than two tons per acre, they recognized that this was no “get rich quick” scheme, and neither one quit their day job.
+Winemaker Michael Trujillo chose the unique quality of the fruit for inclusion in his new wine venture, and by 1992 Ann Colgin and her winemaker Helen Turley selected the vineyard fruit as the sole source for her signature wine, Colgin Cellars, continuing to purchase Herb Lamb Vineyard Cabernet Sauvignon grapes for the next 15 years.

-With much encouragement, we took the leap from grape grower to wine brand in 1997 when we produced our first 50 cases of HL Vineyards Cabernet Sauvignon to rave reviews.
-We chose winemaker Micheal Trujillo to help craft our wines and have been blessed with his expertise ever since.
-Sustainable with minimum intervention, our vineyard is farmed with respect for the land and animals who inhabit it and is still certified with Fish Friendly Farming.
-Only 200-300 cases of HL Vineyards Cabernet Sauvignon annually from the same fews rows of our north-east facing hillside estate vineyard, and pride ourselves on offering distinctive wines year after year.
+With much encouragement, Jennifer and Herb took the leap from grape grower to wine brand in 1997 and produced their first 50 cases of HL Vineyard Cabernet Sauvignon to rave reviews.
+Farmed sustainably with minimum intervention, the vineyard was cultivated with respect for the land and animals who inhabit it and is still certified with Fish Friendly Farming.
+Only 200-300 cases of HL Vineyard Cabernet Sauvignon were produced annually from the same few rows of the north-east facing hillside estate vineyard, creating vintage-distinctive wines year after year.
 Also from the vineyard, a Two Old Dogs brand Cabernet Sauvignon was established in 2008, followed by a Sauvignon Blanc and later a Rose.

 Jennifer began forging relationships with the Valley’s wineries and vineyards through her own tour business, Wine Country Tours, in the early ’80s.
 She then expanded into the Hospitality, Public Relations, and Marketing arms of the industry, where she stayed for more than 20 years.
-In 2002, she left the corporate wine world to focus her energies and passion on Herb Lamb Vineyards and its labels.
+In 2002, she left the corporate wine world to focus her energies and passion on Herb Lamb Vineyard and its wine production and marketing.

 Herb spent his youth in the Napa Valley, working in the hay fields, walnut and prune orchards, a fruit dehydrating plant, and even a local feed store.
-After graduating with a degree in Soil Science in 1975, he and his business partner opened the Napa Valley Ag Supply, one of the first agricultural chemical businesses in the Napa Valley.
-Herb’s intimate knowledge of soils and growers in the area were unmatched.
+After graduating Cal Poly 1975 with a degree in Soil Science, he and his business partners opened the Napa Valley Ag Supply, one of the first agricultural chemical businesses in the Napa Valley.
+Herb’s intimate knowledge of the valley, its soils and growers in the area was unmatched.
 In his 35 years of work, he knew every gate code in the valley and became acquainted with nearly every vineyard manager, winery owner, and ranch dog.
-His experience with many of the finest vineyards in the Valley led him to choose our rocky hillside parcel to plant the vineyard of his dreams.
-He passed away on December, 12 of 2014 (In loving memory…).
+His experience with many of the finest vineyards in the Valley led him to choose the rocky hillside parcel in 1989 to plant the vineyard of his dreams.
+He passed away on December, 12, 2014 (In loving memory…).